mendix/docs/content/appstore/modules/excel-exporter.md

 On the **Excel Exporter** page, there are the following items:

-* Search: enable searching for a template using one or more of the following parameters:
+* **Search**: enable searching for a template using one or more of the following parameters:
   * **Template ID**: the ID of a template, which is generated automatically by the system
   * **Name**: the name of the template
   * **Document type**: the document type of the exported file (**Excel 97 - 2003**, **Excel 2007 or higher**, or **CSV file**)

 * **New**: opens the **New template** dialog box that contains the following items:

   * **Document type**: the document type of the exported file (**Excel 97 - 2003**, **Excel 2007 or higher**, or **CSV file**)